porkbrain/mint.onsui.gg/README.md

-# Coinnu.com | Mint tool
+# Coinnu.com | Sui Mint tool

-With this tool you can
+With this online tool you can

 - mint your own currency on Sui network;
 - mint tokens of your currency;